journeystl/tjresource/README.md

     });
   }

-  return new tjResource('people', resource);
+  return new Resource('people', resource);
 });
 ```
 ##Methods
 Note: All methods are promise based.

 ###Factory Methods
-`tjResource` exposes the following methods:
+`Resource` exposes the following methods:

 - `query` - Makes a `GET` call to a collection.
 Note, returned results are converted into instantiated `Resources` that have all `prototype` methods available.
 - `load` - Loads a single resource.

 ###Resource Methods
-`tjResource` also exposes the following default methods for each `Resource`:
+`Resource` also exposes the following default methods for each `Resource`:

 - `save` - Calls `POST` (for new items) or `PUT` for existing items.
 - `delete` - Calls `DELETE` for an item.

 ###Resource Hooks
-`tjResource` also exposes the following hooks for each `Resource`:
+`Resource` also exposes the following hooks for each `Resource`:

 - `preSave` - Promised-based method that is called before a `Resource` is saved
 - `postSave` - Promised-based method that is called after a `Resource` is saved